Additional Information#

 prim_ids

-an array of int storing the indices of the geometry primitive at the interaction points: the hit triangle index for a reflection, hit edge index for a diffraction, -1s otherwise
+an array of int storing the indices of the geometry primitive at the interaction points: the hit triangle index for a reflection, diffusion or transmission, the hit edge index for a diffraction, the hit tri-1s otherwise.
+The triangle index is local to the building mesh or the base (pre-trasform) scatterer mesh

 normals